binnes/moreNodeRedWorkshop/en/part5/CONFIG.md

 Cloud runtime environment pass configuration to applications through a number of different mechanisms.
 Setting environment variables is a common approach.

 In Node-RED the configuration is usually found within the configuration of the nodes.
-In the previous section, when you enabled projects within the Node-RED editor you diabled configuration encryption, so it is easy to see the configuraition
+In the previous section, when you enabled projects within the Node-RED editor you disabled configuration encryption, so it is easy to see the configuration

 Some nodes are aware of Cloud Foundry services and will pull configuration from the **VCAP_SERVICES** environment variable to be able to automatically connect with Cloud Foundry hosted services.